-How to Get a Second Home Mortgage in Canada
+Mortgage Options for Buying a Second Home in Canada

-Many Canadians dream of owning a second home, whether a cozy cottage on a lake, a condo in the heart of a city, or an investment property to generate income.
-If you’re buying a second home to use as a quiet getaway or a savvy investor eyeing lucrative opportunities, understanding how to secure a second home mortgage is your first step toward making that dream a reality.
+Many Canadians dream of owning a second home beyond their primary residence.
+Whether it’s a cozy cottage on the lake, a condo in the heart of a bustling city, or an investment property to generate income, you’ll likely need to explore mortgage options for buying a second home.

 Key Takeaways